Sunlitspace542/SM64-Missing-Stars-src/README.md

 - Custom music, including one original song (the town "night" music).
 - A new final boss fight

-To switch between Mario and Luigi in the title screen, press D-pad Left (Luigi) or D-Pad Right (Mario).
+To switch between Mario and Luigi on the title screen, press D-pad Left (Luigi) or D-Pad Right (Mario).

 There are also many 'invisible' modifications that make make this hack work: extended memory support, a new collision pointer system (lookup tables instead of hardcoded pointers), modified script commands and a bunch of other minor stuff.
-The source code for all these hacks will be available on my site futurely.
+The source code for all these hacks will be available on my site.

 Have fun finding all the missing stars!